Short URL for this page:

 The Author's Notes:

 1 The early accounts vary as to the exact number of men in the command.
-Captain Indicates a West Point graduate and gives his Class.Ethan Allen Hitchcock, Inspector General of the Gaines command, which came upon the battlefield February 20, 1836, reports that they found the bodies of eight officers and ninety eight non-commissioned officers and men; four are known to have left the battlefield, three reaching Fort Brooke and one being slain en route; not including the guide.
+Captain Indicates a West Point graduate, Class of 1817: a link to his biographical entry in Cullum's Register.Ethan Allen Hitchcock, Inspector General of the Gaines command, which came upon the battlefield February 20, 1836, reports that they found the bodies of eight officers and ninety eight non-commissioned officers and men; four are known to have left the battlefield, three reaching Fort Brooke and one being slain en route; not including the guide.
 These figures are accepted as correct, and there is no question as to the identity of the eight officers.
 The published list of officers and men who were killed or died of wounds or disease as a result of their service in Florida contains only ninety four non-commissioned officers and men of the Dade command, though the documents deposited in the Dade monument at West Point account for two more.
 Such discrepancies, even in the earliest and official records, increase the difficulties in the way of absolute accuracy in a narrative of the Massacre.
 For location of the forts and route see frontispiece map.

 Thayer's Note: On the map as I have it the placenames are unreadable as well as any real detail; therefore I haven't reproduced it.